Rohitangshu2026/NoSQL/README.md

 # Assignment 1
-## SimuFragDB – Simulated Distributed RDBMS
+## SimuFragDB – Simulating a Distributed RDBMS

 ---

 ### Overview

 **SimuFragDB** is a simulated distributed relational database system built on top of PostgreSQL.
-It emulates a multi-node distributed database by running multiple PostgreSQL instances (fragments) on a single machine, each storing a horizontal partition of the data.
+It simulates a multi-node distributed database by running multiple PostgreSQL instances (fragments) on a single machine, each storing a horizontal partition of the data.

 The system demonstrates:
 - Horizontal fragmentation